ae0j/discogs-advanced-sorter/README.md

 ## Features

-- Retrieves a seller's collection and displays it as an interactive HTML table.
+- Retrieves a seller's inventory and displays it as an interactive HTML table.
 - Offers sorting options, including:
   - Want
   - Have